Nishiki Goi Sushi Oblong Plate Set (2 pieces)

 Shop Safely with Encrypted Checkout and Verified Gateways.

-Nishiki Goi Sushi Oblong Plate Set (x2)
+Nishiki Goi Sushi Oblong Plate Set (2 pieces)

 Product Information